FIBA Basketball World Cup Qatar 2027 Brand Identity Unveiled

 The logo, featuring the Bisht wrapping around the James Naismith Trophy, is a powerful representation of Qatar's embrace of the global basketball community.
 It reflects the nation's dedication to hosting a world-class event that unites cultural pride with athletic excellence.

-Global Ambassador of the FIBA Basketball World Cup 2027 Carmelo Anthony was also on hand to help launch today's brand identity, along with the Step It Up global campaign.
+Global Ambassador of the FIBA Basketball World Cup 2027 Carmelo Anthony was also on hand to help launch the brand identity, along with the Step It Up global campaign.

 The slogan of the FIBA Basketball World Cup Qatar 2027 is "Step It Up", a call to action for players, fans, and the host nation to elevate the game to new heights.
 It reflects the determination, resilience, and unity required to overcome challenges.
 It highlights the shared ambition of Qatar and FIBA to create a tournament that not only showcases world-class talent but also leaves an enduring impact on future generations, fostering the growth of basketball and the values it represents on a global scale.